 For this reason, Florida passed a statute that prohibited texting while driving starting in 2013.
 It covers all forms of messaging that require a user to enter multiple letters or numbers in order to communicate.
 A first violation is a nonmoving violation, but subsequent violations within five years of the first are considered to be moving violations.

 What to Do if You Have Been in a Car Accident with a Distracted Driver

 If you have been involved in a car accident with a distracted driver, it is important that you make your safety a primary concern.
 Get out of the roadway if possible.
 Help any additional victims to safety if you can.
 Call the police and exchange information with the other driver.
 Take photos of the accident scene and anything else that might prove that the other driver was distracted.
 Always seek medical attention, even if you don’t think you have been hurt.
 Don’t admit fault and never speak with an insurance adjuster before contacting a skilled car accident lawyer.

 An Experienced St. Petersburg Car Accident Attorney Can Help

 Your lawyer will work with accident reconstruction experts to prove that the accident was the other driver’s fault.
 Additionally, your lawyer can request the other driver’s phone records under Florida law to help prove that the driver was texting at the time of the accident.
 An experienced attorney can also help you prove that your injuries are severe enough to pass the threshold required for a lawsuit under Florida’s no-fault laws.
 Once we get to court, our attorneys stand up to the insurance companies to get you justice.

 If your injuries in a car accident were caused by someone who was distracted while driving, you have rights under the law.
 At Salter, Healy, Bassett & Rivera, our attorneys are committed to getting justice for injury victims in the St. Petersburg area.
-To schedule a free consultation, call us at 727.321.HELP (4357) or contact us online.
+To schedule a free consultation, call our office or contact us online.